1-Platform/one-platform/packages/opc-base/docs/opc-base.md

 - keycloakClientId: keycloak client id
 - keycloakRealm: keycloak clock realm
 - cachePolicy (optional): The fetch policy strategy followed by the graphql instance([urql](https://formidable.com/open-source/urql/)) used in opc-base.
 By default `cache-first`
+- isDebugMode (optional): Setting debug mode as true enables to log warnings.
+Used in development to show warning when mutating opcBase values.
+By default false.

 ###### opcBase.auth